maltsavkiryl/thefrontendbible/naming-conventions.md

 # Naming conventions
 You know what’s the most annoying thing in programming?
-Naming things.
-Period.
-So let’s get ourselves some standards going.
+Naming things. 🥲 So let’s get ourselves some standards and never think about it ever again.

 ### File names
 A great way to quickly find things in your IDE is being searching directly by file name.
 A simple way to improve your experience is to suffix your components with their function.